Boundary pairs associated with quadratic forms: Boundary pairs with additional properties

 \begin{remark}

-\begin{enumerate} \item Not all boundary pairs are elliptically regular, see the unbounded Jacobi operator example in \Sec{jacobi} or the Zaremba problem in \Thm{zaremba2.bd2}.
+\begin{myenumerate} \item Not all boundary pairs are elliptically regular, see the unbounded Jacobi operator examples in \Sec{jacobi} or the Zaremba problem in \Thm{zaremba2.bd2}.
 Moreover, not all elliptic boundary pairs are bounded (see the manifold examples in \SecS{lapl.mfd}{dtn.mg}).